TwilioDevEd/authy2fa-flask/README.md

-# aquarius-python-flask
+# Two-Factor Authentication with Authy

-Python / Flask back end for Authy 2FA DevEd example.
+This example application demonstrates how to implement 2FA in a Python Flask application.

-Note: The authy client does *not* support Python 3 so this application only runs with Python 2.x.
+*Note:* The authy client does *not* support Python 3 so this application only runs with Python 2.x.